-Energy efficiency represents the costs of energy efficiency programs deferred for future recovery to the extent they exceed the amount in rates.
+Energy efficiency programs standard represents the difference between revenue billed to customers through an energy efficiency charge and the costs of our energy efficiency programs as approved by the state authorities.
 A portion of this balance is amortized through current rates, the remaining portion will be refunded in future periods through future rate cases.